 My worldview has seen considerable change.
-I grew up in a secular home with unbelieving family members.
+I grew up in a home where faith was never discussed or practiced.
 I hung around mostly irreligious friends.
-I almost never went to church.
-Raised in a single parent family, my grandparents were prominent role models.
-My grandmother loved to play chess and I have many fond memories of our time together.
+I practically never went to church.
+Raised in a single-parent family, my grandparents were prominent role models.
+Grandmother loved to play chess and I have many fond memories of our time together.
+But we never dug deep into any topic.
 My grandfather was a staunch pragmatist who introduced me to science on Christmas day at the age of ten.
 From that day forward, it was a primary indoor pursuit.
-As for the outdoors, there were no role models.
-Those adventures were always unsupervised lessons in risk and reward.
-As a young man I had my last conversation with my grandfather at a St. Petersburg, Florida diner.
+As for the outdoors, there were no role models or rules.
+As a young man I had my last conversation with Granddaddy at a St. Petersburg, Florida diner.
 He emphasized that morning the importance of being practical and taking charge of one’s future.
 Sadly, he died not long afterwards from cancer, having rarely discussed with me anything beyond the tools of worldly success.
 But I could not have agreed with him more at the time about the value of practicality and expediency.
 It was upon this foundation my worldview was built.

 During my childhood I was also introduced to Christianity.
 I don’t recall the details, but I joined my best friend for a few Sunday morning services.
-It should be no surprise to anyone a handful of hours in church do not stack up against years of secular pursuits and influences.
+It shouldn't surprise anyone a handful of hours in church do not stack up against years of secular pursuits and influences.
 By the time I reached my mid-twenties, I had shed most of my openness to anything supernatural.
 In my late twenties I was firmly nontheistic.
 I was never an activist who promoted atheism.
-I didn’t go around claiming God’s nonexistence.
+I did not go around claiming God’s nonexistence.
 This may be due to doubting the rationality of such an unsubstantiated position.
 I was more of a condescending weak-atheist.
-If asked to summarize my position, I would say: God probably doesn’t exist, but whatever works for you makes little difference to me.
+If asked to summarize my position, I would say: God probably does not exist, but whatever works for you makes little difference to me.
 Though I could describe the Christian Gospel in theory, I believed it was a harmless delusion in reality.

-My rebirth happened one night as I was contemplating the sale of our home after my wife had moved out.
+My rebirth happened one night as I was contemplating the sale of our house.
+My wife had moved out and I was at home alone.
 A Florida thunderstorm rolled in that evening as I was lying in bed brooding over things.
-Suddenly a lighting-strike nearby knocked the power out.
-As I lay there, I began to realize how much of my life was really beyond my control.
-The notion of “being in charge of one’s destiny” seemed utterly foolish as I stared into the dark that night.
+Suddenly a nearby lighting-strike knocked the power out.
+As I lay there I began to realize how much of my life was really beyond my control.
+The notion of being in charge of one’s destiny seemed utterly foolish as I stared into the dark that night.
 I thought there had to be a greater purpose which transcended my matter-of-fact life.
 I thought back to my childhood on the Christian message of the sacrifice of Jesus and the reconciliation with God for those who believe.
 While I dwelt on that thought, it was like a light switch turning on.
 It happened that fast.
 What seemed untrue and irrelevant before was now true and momentous.
 As quickly as the lightening had taken out the power, I was transformed.
 The words of Paul reflect my experience well: If anyone is in Christ, he is a new creation; the old has gone, the new has come.

 A book by C. S. Lewis was a young woman’s response that night to my proclamation of the incompatibility of faith and reason.
+It was titled The Problem of Pain and looking back it hardly seems like a proper first-choice.
+But it did the trick.
 After reading Lewis and several other excellent writers, I was excited to learn of the congruity between Christian truth-claims and a reasoned view from science and philosophy.
 My previously perceived conflict was a matter of ignorance.
-This was so liberating that I dove head first into further study to continue uniting the true aspects of my previous worldview with the Christian faith.
+This was so liberating that I dove head first into further study to unite the true aspects of my previous worldview with the Christian faith.
 The book Reasonable Faith, by William Lane Craig, was a significant growth point.
 It not only dealt with many of my misunderstandings, but it also helped me put faith and reason into their proper role.
 I also learned about the reality of doubt.
 The truth is; anyone with a substantive worldview will encounter epistemic tension and conflict.
 I certainly had to deal with this as a nontheist and I still do as a Christian.
 But today I enjoy a significant unity between how I see the world through the special revelation of the Christian faith, and how I see things through the deliverances of reason.
 I have learned there is compatibility.